IPS-Eye-White

 The Bible's Candor About The Faults and Failings of Its Main Characters.

-The fact that the Bible does not attempt to hide or gloss over the misdeeds of its central characters nor attempt to portray them in a favorable light does not prove the Bible to be true, but it certainly reinforces the case that it is an honest book that tells of people who, in spite of their great faith, were just as human as any of us.
+The fact that the Bible neither hides or glosses over the misdeeds of its central characters, nor attempts to portray them in a favorable light does not prove the Bible to be true, but it certainly reinforces the case that it is an honest book that tells of people who, in spite of their great faith, were just as human as any of us.

 Moses wrote the first five books of the Bible that not only tell the story of Noah getting drunk shortly after he got off the ark (Genesis 9:21) but his own sins...
 His apparent outburst of anger in the wilderness (Numbers 20:10-12), the fact that he murdered a man in Egypt and was very reluctant to approach the Pharaoh as the Lord commanded.

 The Old Testament written by Jews makes no bones about the nation's frequent lapses into apostasy.... the numerous times they turned away from God to worship idols.
 In fact, the beloved king David was documented as an adulterer who had his lover's husband murdered (2 Samuel 11).
-It also does not gloss over the fact that when God instructed Jonah to go to Nineveh, the capital of Assyria with a warning to the people there, he fled in the opposite direction which, if you think about it.... is perfectly understandable.
+It also relates that when God instructed Jonah to go to Nineveh, the capital of Assyria, with a warning to the people there Jonah fled in the opposite direction which, if you think about it.... is perfectly understandable.

 In the New Testament, not only did the disciples rather childishly argue about which one of them was the greatest (Luke 22:24), fall asleep on the crucial night before Jesus' trial even though He had asked them to watch and pray (Mark 14:32-41), but also ran away when Jesus was arrested (Mark 14:50).
 Additionally, when confronted, Peter denied that he knew Jesus (Matthew 26:72).